-Essie Fox has written three Victorian novels.
-Now, The Last Days of Leda Grey moves into the Edwardian era and also the 1970’s as it tells the haunting story of an enigmatic silent film actress ~ before an obsessive love affair leaves her abandoned and alone for more than half a century.
+Essie Fox writes historical gothic novels.
+Now, The Last Days of Leda Grey ranges from the Edwardian era to the 1970’s and tells the haunting story of an enigmatic silent film actress ~ before an obsessive love affair leaves her abandoned and alone for more than half a century.

-“A rich experience for the reader … the exoticism, the surreal juxtapositions, the smouldering kohl-eyed and chiffon-clad sensuality, the crudely crafted magic tricks, the glee and the melodrama of these films.
-The intoxicating sense that everything is possible is there.”
-The Historical Novel Society
+The exoticism … the smouldering kohl-eyed and chiffon-clad sensuality … the glee and the melodrama of these films.
+The intoxicating sense that everything is possible ~ Historical Novel Society

 Fans of Daphne du Maurier will love this haunting, atmospheric novel ~ Jane Harris, author of The Observations, Gillespie and I, and Sugar Money.